-Taxable securities to ransaction Rate Payable by (1) Purchase of an equation company or a unit trust, where (a) the transact purchase is enter Recognized Stock of a business ion of such ed into on a 0.1% Purchaser (b) the contract for such share or unit i actual delivery or t share or unit. s settled by the (2) Sale of an equit company or a unit trust, where (a) the transaction entered into on Rec Exchange; and (b) the contract for share or unit is settl delivery or transfer or unit. of a business of such sale is cognized Stock the sale of such ed by the actual 0.1% Seller (2A) Sale of a unit of an fund, where (a) the transaction entered into on a Re Exchange; and (b) the contract for unit is settled by the or transfer of such unit is settled. of such sale is cognized Stock the sale of such actual delivery 0.001% Seller
+Taxable securities transaction Rate Payable by (1) Purchase of an equity share in a company or a unit of a business trust, where 0.1% Purchaser (a) the transaction of such purchase is entered into on a Recognized Stock Exchange; and (b) the contract for the purchase of such share or unit is settled by the actual delivery or transfer of such share or unit.
+(2) Sale of an equity share in a company or a unit of a business trust, where 0.1% Seller (a) the transaction of such sale is entered into on Recognized Stock Exchange; and (b) the contract for the sale of such share or unit is settled by the actual delivery or transfer of such share or unit.

-Taxable securities transaction Rate Payable by (3) Sale of an equity share in a company or a unit of an equity oriented fund or unit of a business trust, where 0.025% Seller (a) the transaction of such sale is entered into on a Recognized Stock Exchange; and (b) the contract for the sale of such share or unit is settled otherwise than by the actual delivery or transfer of such share or unit.
-(4) (a) Sale of an option in securities 0.063% Seller (b) Sale of an option in securities where option is exercised; 0.125% Purchaser (c) Sale of a futures in securities.
-0.013% Seller (5) Sale of a unit of an equity oriented fund to a mutual fund.
+Taxable securities transaction Rate Payable by (2A) Sale of a unit of an equity oriented fund, where 0.001% Seller (a) the transaction of such sale is entered into on a Recognized Stock Exchange; and (b) the contract for the sale of such unit is settled by the actual delivery or transfer of such unit.
+(3) Sale of an equity share in a company or a unit of an equity oriented fund or unit of a business trust, where 0.025% Seller (a) the transaction of such sale is entered into on a Recognized Stock Exchange; and (b) the contract for the sale of such share or unit is settled otherwise than by the actual delivery or transfer of such share or unit.
+(4) (a) Sale of an option in securities 0.1% Seller (b) Sale of an option in securities where option is exercised; 0.125% Purchaser (c) Sale of a futures in securities.
+0.02% Seller (5) Sale of a unit of an equity oriented fund to a mutual fund.
 0.001% Seller (6) Sale of unlisted equity shares under an offer for sale referred to in sub- clause (aa) of clause (13) of section 97 0.2% Seller (7) Sale of unlisted units of a business trust under an offer for sale referred to in sub-clause (ab) of clause 13 of section 97 0.2% Seller